legends2k/spirit-of-cpp/content.md

   - .tag[Flexibility] Only a module needing `BigInt` can include a library or write one .little[- e.g. [GNU Multiple Precision](https://gmplib.org/) library is one of the fastest]
-  - .tag[Hardware] Exposes dedicated hardware by providing direct access .little[- Using [SSE2](https://en.wikipedia.org/wiki/SSE2) is just a header away: [live example](https://godbolt.org/z/OuwQE1) of a 4-vector addition using 1 assembly instruction]
+  - .tag[Hardware] .tag[Performance] Exposes dedicated hardware by providing direct access .little[- Using [SSE2](https://en.wikipedia.org/wiki/SSE2) is just a header away: [live example](https://godbolt.org/z/OuwQE1) of a 4-vector addition using 1 assembly instruction]

 > **You only pay for what you use**. — Language Design Principle